carpetmaker3162/vodka/README.md

 ## Commands
 `vodka setup`

-`vodka add <name> --password <password>` add a new password
+`vodka add <name> --password <password>`

+> add a new password.
+Pass `--random` to generate a random password 24 chars long.
+Guarantees at least 1 capital letter, number, and special character

-`vodka copy <name>` copy a password to clipboard
+`vodka copy <name>`

+> copy a password to clipboard

+`vodka change-master`

-`vodka change-master` change the master password
+> change the master password

+`vodka export`

-`vodka export` export all passwords to a csv file (Warning: will be unencrypted so delete the csv once you're done with it)
+> export all passwords to a csv file (Warning: will be unencrypted so delete the csv once you're done with it)

+`vodka import`

-`vodka import` import passwords from a csv file. overwrites existing passwords
+> import passwords from a csv file. overwrites existing passwords

 `vodka help`